 The Valley Grocery, Rivermede Farm, Maistar Farm on Airport Road and the Farmers’ Markets are great local food sources.
 Check out the other farms listed too – the local food movement is really grabbing a firm hold on the area.

 The Valley Grocery A FIRE on MARCH 11 destroyed this store.
 Rebuilding is underway and they hope to open again in the fall.
-(518-576-4477), is a family run, full-line grocery store serving the area since 1969.
+(518-576-4477), It is a family run, full-line grocery store serving the area since 1969.
 There is a wide variety of products, the most famous being sausage made fresh by “Sausage King” Bruce Reed, who is known for dreaming up many different, delicious concoctions.
 Along with that, the Valley Grocery also has fresh fish, various cuts of meat, deli meat, fresh produce, maple products, craft beers, local cage free eggs, etc. You can also buy subs and sandwiches made to order, and occasionally, a “hot dog” cart where you will find Bruce serving up house made sausage and michigans.
 A laundry drop-off service and transfer station tickets are also available.
 The bacon is to die for, don’t miss it.
 Call in any large orders.

 Rivermede Farm (518-576-2021) run by Rob Hastings now has its own retail location near Rt 73 and Beede Road.
 Rob also carries organic meats from other area farms.
 They have take out lunch items and dinners on Tuesday nights – call for details.